Photo of Rufus The Bear with Diabetes and other Bag of Hope items in a bookbag hanging in a Veronica Beard store.

 Katama Eastman, T1D parent, Breakthrough T1D volunteer and advocate

 Katama Eastman and daughter stand in front of the Washington Memorial in Washington, D.C.“I had the honor of being asked to be the Family Chair for Children’s Congress 2019 (CC19).
 CC19 is an event that Breakthrough T1D hosts every 2 years in Washington DC.
 Breakthrough T1D brings kids from all across the US and international countries to DC to meet with their senators, representatives and embassies to lobby, advocate, and get support on important medical research and bills… My own daughter was selected when she was 6, and I was so fortunate to attend again with her as “Chair Kid” as a teenager now.
 Seeing these fantastic, talented, brave and outspoken kids speak to important leaders in our country about highly personal and critical decisions that affect their welfare was inspiring to say the least.
 I watched a 4 year old testify in front of a diabetes caucus of leading members of Congress while on live television, followed by another child who was also hearing impaired with diabetes who used sign language to convey his needs.
 My daughter found her voice in DC and felt heard and felt powerful for the first time in her young life.
 I will never forget that experience.
-Those kids played a huge role in helping the Special Diabetes Project (SDP), which funds millions of dollars to diabetes cure research, get renewed.”
+Those kids played a huge role in helping the Special Diabetes Program (SDP), which funds millions of dollars to diabetes cure research, get renewed.”

 Mary Pat Gallagher, M.D., director of pediatric diabetes at the Pediatric Diabetes Center at Mary Pat Gallagher, M.D.Hassenfeld Children’s Hospital at NYU Langone